-15 best Christmas markets around the world
+The world's 15 best Christmas markets

 Hand-painted Christmas baubles are a local specialty, as are spiced nuts and boiled candies.

-This is a more all-round Christmas shopping experience, so it's worth trawling the stalls for cheap antiques and weird and wonderful bric-a-brac.
+What makes it special: This is a more all-round Christmas shopping experience, so it's worth trawling the stalls for cheap antiques and weird and wonderful bric-a-brac.

 Birmingham: Home of Chris Moose.